pooriagg/EVM-Compatible-Oracle/docs.rst

         uint _count
     ) reentrant external returns(bool status);

-Will give the caller array of random numbers.
+Will give the caller, a array of random numbers via calling the ``getVRF`` on the caller smart contract side.

 ----------
 Parameters